oers/reversatile/README.md

 [![Build Status](https://travis-ci.org/oers/oerszebra.svg?branch=master)](https://travis-ci.org/oers/oerszebra)

-This is a fork of Droidzebra: https://github.com/alkom/droidzebra
+This app continues the work of the discontinued Droidzebra: https://github.com/alkom/droidzebra

-DroidZebra is a graphical front-end for well-known Zebra Othello Engine written by Gunnar Andersson.
+Reversatile is a graphical front-end for well-known Zebra Othello Engine written by Gunnar Andersson.
 It is one of the strongest othello-playing programs in the world.
 More info on Zebra engine can be found here: http://radagast.se/othello/